pythonCBK/ffmpegstudio/README.md

 ```python
 pip install pyside6-tools
 ```
-If you experinece any problems with FFmpeg you should downoad it from [the oficiall website.](https://www.ffmpeg.org/)
+If you experinece any problems with FFmpeg you should downoad it from [the official website.](https://www.ffmpeg.org/)